linux-validation/lava/doc/v2/lava-scheduler-device-dictionary.rst

   device is reset, using a ``udev`` rule.

-* **static_info** - a list of dictionaries, where each dictionary value can contain keys such as 'board_id', 'usb_vendor_id', 'usb_product_id', which will be added to the LXC for device specific tasks when the LXC is started.
+* **static_info** - a list of dictionaries, where each dictionary value can contain keys such udev variable names 'ID_SERIAL_SHORT', 'ID_VENDOR_ID', 'ID_PRODUCT_ID', which will be added to the LXC for device specific tasks when the LXC is started.
 Used for static devices which are always visible to the dispatcher, for example the ARM Energy Probe which has a USB connection to the dispatcher and probe connections to the device.
+Each USB device need to contain special '_connection' key with value 'usb'.
+This way LAVA can differentiate between USB and other devices.

 * **adb_serial_number** - value to pass to ADB to connect to this device.